GundetiManoj/Algozenith-Hackathon/README.md

 User Interface: A user-friendly interface is developed using HTML and CSS.
 The interface includes a well-designed search bar that enables users to input their search queries and obtain instant results.

 Server Hosting: The project is hosted on a server to make it accessible online.
-Technologies like Flask/Django and platforms like Heroku are utilized for server deployment.
-Performance optimizations and scaling considerations are implemented to ensure smooth operation even during high user traffic
+Technologies like Flasko and platforms like Render are utilized for server deployment.